SHORTLIST

 TOUR HIGHLIGHT

-NATURAL WONDERS County Kerry is the home to the exquisite natural beauty of a rugged and mountainous expanse in Killarney National Park.
-Nestled at the foot of these mountains, the Lakes of Killarney’s shores and woodlands share this magical place with waterfalls and dramatic skies above Ross Castle.
+NATURAL WONDERS County Kerry is home to the exquisite natural beauty of a rugged and mountainous expanse in Killarney National Park.
+Nestled at the foot of these mountains, the Lake of Killarney’s shores of woodlands share this magical place with waterfalls and dramatic skies above Ross Castle.

 KILLARNEY–DINGLE PENINSULA–ADARE–LIMERICK